This is the textbook-ish way the process of computer programming is described:

 Top / Featured Image: My first 5 rounds of image searches went awry.
 I wanted something that looked like an irregular path, something that doubled back on itself.
 I tried in Google Images (filtered for images licensed to reuse, natch).
 I tried “irregular path” “irregular route” “random route” “zig zag” and “zig zag path” and …. (hey have you noticed that Google Chrome does not seem to store it’s own searches in history?).

-The post "Mapping My Programming Logic: Detangling a GitHub Hosted Yarn Ball" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2016/04/mapping-programming-logic/) on April 28, 2016.
+The post "Mapping My Programming Logic: Detangling a GitHub Hosted Yarn Ball" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2016/04/mapping-programming-logic/) on April 28, 2016.